 - Improves the particle size of cholesterol.6

 Alcohol decreases thrombosis (blood clotting).
-It

-- Reduces platelet aggregation.7
+- Reduces platelet clumping.7

 - Reduces the blood clotter fibrinogen.8

 Alcohol acts in other ways.
-It

 - Reduces coronary artery spasm from stress.10

-- Increases coronary blood flow.11
+- Increases heart blood flow.11

 - Lowers blood pressure.12